arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 User selects one of the following options:
 a.
 View visualisation (grouped bar chart/box plot)
 b.
 Search or filter data based on individual responses OR responses in a specific question
-c.
-Update a data entry (e.g., change a value or correct an error)

 System performs the requested action and outputs to user.